Russian Direct Investment Fund

+Kirill Dmitriev is the RDIF's chief executive officer.
+Dmitriev has long-standing connections to Vladimir Putin's family.
+The fund has doled out funds to associates and family members of Putin.

+Following the 2022 Russian invasion of Ukraine, numerous states have sanctioned RDIF.
+In the recital of the decision by the United States to sanction RDIF, the Office of Foreign Assets Control labeled RDIF as a slush fund for Vladimir Putin and as emblematic of Russia's broader kleptocracy.

 History

 RDIF was founded in June 2011 under the leadership of both Russian President Dmitry Medvedev and Prime Minister Vladimir Putin.

 In June 2012, RDIF and China Investment Corporation (CIC) established the Russian-Chinese Investment Fund.
 On 2 June 2016, President of the Russian Federation Vladimir Putin signed Federal Law on the Russian Direct Investment Fund changing the status of RDIF.
 According to the law, RDIF became the sovereign wealth fund of the Russian Federation.

 Value

 In June 2023 Russia claimed the fund exceeded 2.1 trillion rubles invested in the Russian economy.